tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   df = df.replace(-np.inf, np.nan).dropna()
   ```

-* Two columns are created: one for daily return values and one for return values at a lag of one day.
+* Two columns are created: one for daily return values, and one for return values at a lag of one day.

 * All infinity values are replaced with NaNs, and all NaNs are subsequently dropped.
 (Occasionally these _infs_ are created when calculating percentage returns).